Kolod finishes in top 16 in 3-meter diving for third-consecutive year

 Kolod, Corbett will compete on all three boards at national meet

 Kolod, Corbett qualify for second event at NCAAs

 Corbett becomes first Virginia female diver to qualify for national meet

 Cavaliers capture three event wins on final night

-Jason Glorius completed his second season as the Cavaliers' head diving coach in 2014-15.
+Jason Glorius, who has guided four different Cavalier divers to the NCAA Championships, completed his third season as the Cavaliers' head diving coach in 2015-16.